reframejs/reframe/docs/overview.template.md

+> - Reframe allows the creation of web apps that are mostly DOM-dynamic as well as web apps that are mostly DOM-static.

 There may be JavaScript fatigue, but JavaScript and React are not going anywhere and their popularity and adoption are only increasing.